-But as a birth parent, until the court has actually terminated your parental rights, you have decision-making power.
+But as a birth parent, until the court has actually terminated your parental rights, you have decision-making power and the right to choose private adoption.
 Statute F.S.
 63.082(6)(a) states:

-If a parent executes a consent for placement of a minor with an adoption entity or qualified prospective adoptive parents and the minor child is in the custody of the department, but parental rights have not yet been terminated, the adoption consent is valid, binding, and enforceable by the court.
+If a parent executes a consent for the placement of a minor with an adoption entity or qualified prospective adoptive parents and the minor child is in the custody of the department, but parental rights have not yet been terminated by the court, the adoption consent is valid, binding, and enforceable by the court.

-When a birth parent consents to a private adoption while the child is in state custody, and “intervention” must take place in order for the child to be adopted privately.
-With adoption intervention, birth parents are able to design an adoption plan for their child, including choosing: if the family has children already, if it is a traditional family, a single-parent home, or even a same-sex couple.
+When a birth parent consents to a private adoption while the child is in state custody, an “intervention” must take place in order for the child to be adopted privately.
+With adoption intervention, birth parents are able to design an adoption plan for their child, including choosing a family for their child.
+Birth parents can choose if the family has children already, if they are a traditional family, a single-parent home, or a same-sex couple.
 Birth parents may even be able to negotiate a communication agreement with the adoptive parents to include a schedule to receive pictures, updates, and perhaps even visitation with the child.